Is this the beginning of the end for Canon third-party lenses?

 The future of Canon third-party lenses

-This move by Canon could impact lens options from a range of budget-focused small companies including Kamlan, Lawoa, Meike, TTartisan, and more.
+This by Canon could impact lens options from a range of budget-focused small companies including Kamlan, Lawoa, Meike, TTartisan, and more.
 That said, not all third-party glass communicates with the camera.
-And Canon may be less likely to go after brands making all-manual lenses, as infringement is likely more difficult to prove.
+And Canon may be less likely to after brands making all-manual lenses, as infringement is likely more difficult to prove.

 The wrap

 The Viltrox 85mm f/1.8 can still be purchased new, as of publishing, from auction sites including eBay ($350).
-But don’t bank on that lasting long.
-Moreover, if there’s another third-party optic you’re considering, best buy it soon or forever hold your (or switch systems…jk).
+But don’t bank on that stock lasting long.
+Moreover, if there’s another third-party optic you’re considering, best buy it soon or forever hold your peace (or switch systems…jk).

 The post Is this the beginning of the end for Canon third-party lenses? appeared first on Popular Photography.